 Safety Tips That Protect Your Identity

-Consumers who take precautionary steps to protect themselves and their identity, and are proactive in their approach to combat identity fraud, are less likely to have their personal information stolen and misused.
+Consumers who take precautionary steps to protect themselves and their identity are less likely to have their personal information stolen and misused.

 Javelin Strategy & Research recommends that consumers follow a three-step approach—Prevention, Detection, Resolution™ -- to minimize their risk and impact of identity fraud.

 - Use a password on your personal computer or mobile phone.to secure sensitive records.

 - Lock your PC and mobile devices at home and at work, as some cases of fraud were perpetrated by friends and co-workers.

 - Update the security software on your PC and mobile devices.

 - In your social media profiles and activities, do not reveal any personal information that your bank or other companies would use to confirm your identity: your mother’s maiden name, place of birth, pet’s name, and more.
 Adjust your security settings to allow only people you approve to view your profile.

 - For your bills, turn off paper statements and use online bill pay.